 I am a Ph.D. candidate in Educational Psychology and Education Technology (EPET) at Michigan State University.
-My research interests are primarily in the area of computer science education, motivation in computer science, and issues of broadening participation.
-Specifically, I am interested the application of motivational theory in computer science classrooms to benefit marginalized students in computing.
-Currently, I am exploring the effects of prior experiences with computing on student self-efficacy as it impacts student performance in first-year computer science courses and desire to continue pursuing computer science careers as moderated by gender.
+My research interests in the area of computer science education include student motivation and issues of broadening participation for marginalized student groups.
+Specifically, I am interested in understanding the contexts of student experiences and how those contexts impact student conceptualization of computer science.
+Currently, I am exploring the effects of contextual and motivational factors as they impact student achievement in first-year computer science courses and desire to continue pursuing computer science careers.

 Beyond my research, I recently completed seven years of work in K-12 Outreach for Purdue University in the Department of Computer Science.
 Previous to that, I spent seven years teaching statistics and computer science to high school students in Michigan and Maryland.
 Currently, I am actively involved in supporting CS education in Michigan as a volunteer instructor.